Morning Shower

 Loop

 This was my thesis work presented in the 10 x 10 feet room with a directional speaker.
-This was my attempt to create an audio visual experience of "waiting" through a video documentation of my performance.
-In performance, I walked toward and away from camera taking 48 minutes.
+I walked toward and away from camera untilll I disappear from the image.

 2024